Dry cleaners are beginning to close as the pandemic drags on

 “Whatever they had left over wasn’t enough to give us a big boost,” Gary, 61, said of the extra customers as he swept the tile floor of his gutted storefront on East Glebe Road last month.
 “It’s just an example of how far down business has gotten.
-When people aren’t gong out to work, they’re not bringing clothes in."
+When people aren’t going out to work, they’re not bringing clothes in."

 Two metal racks holding laundered shirts and pants were still by the window, where a paper sign summed up their fate: “Notice: Store closing.”